-6 Ways to Make Your Dry Eyes Say, “Ahh”
+6 Simple Ways to Fix Dry Eyes

 The floodgates don’t just open during Titanic reruns.
 Your body is constantly cranking out tears—they’re actually a key player in your eye health.

 Think about chugging a sports drink after a hard workout.
 Each sip makes you feel a little more like your normal self.
-That’s what tears do for your eyes—each drop holds important nutrients and antibodies that keep the eye nourished and well-hydrated, which in turn helps fend off irritants and infections.
+That’s what tears do for dry eyes—each drop holds important nutrients and antibodies that keep the eye nourished and well-hydrated, which in turn helps fend off irritants and infections.

 When something goes awry with tear production, though, the consequences can stack up.
 Itchy or stinging eyes.
 Heavy eyelids.
 Redness.
 Blurry vision.
 The sensation that something’s lodged in your eye.